EF Ultimate Break // Bali Tropical Escape: Packing + Free Time Guide

 • Do I need hiking boots?
 In my opinion, no. You could wear them especially for the hiking morning if you choose, but it's not absolutely necessary and would definitely take up a lot of packing space.
 I brought my Columbia hiking tennis shoes and they were perfect for this hike.
 Light and just like any sneaker in size, they weren't overly bulky.
 I ended up wearing them more than I wanted to because I had massive blisters. :( on that note, I have blister patches/band aids listed in my amazon that I discovered on this exact trip from my friend Savannah.
 Seriously a life saver, they're a must have on any trip for me now!

 • Things for a tropical trip?
-Multiple swimsuits, waterproof phone case, underwater camera (if you have one already - if not, I wouldn't say it's a "necessity"), lightweight clothing.
+Multiple swimsuits, waterproof phone case, underwater camera (if you have one already - if not, I definitely wouldn't say it's a "necessity"), lightweight clothing.
 If you carry a camera with you, you will likely want a waterproof backpack cover/bag cover, a plastic cover for your camera itself just in case, a dry bag for goods, and a waterproof jacket in case you get caught in any rain without your bag.
 A small dry bag may be good for any traveler to bring as well, especially for boat days and excursions.

 • Don't forget to bring mosquito repellent and reef safe sunscreen!